-Reduce training intensity and physical activity that exacerbate symptoms, such as prolonged standing or activities that involve repetitive hip movements.
+Reduce training intensity and physical activity.
 Anti-inflammatory medications such as ibuprofen or naproxen can help alleviate pain.
-A rehabilitation program emphasizing strength, flexibility, and balance around the hip is crucial to recovery.
+A rehabilitation program emphasizing strength, flexibility, and balance around the knee is crucial to recovery.
+These exercises often focus on targeting the quadriceps, hamstrings, and hip muscles to better support the patella and improve alignment.